Esri/military-tools-geoprocessing-toolbox/README.md

 # military-tools-geoprocessing-toolbox
-is a collection of models, scripts, and tools for use in ArcGIS for Desktop and ArcGIS Pro.
-This toolbox is one component that is a part of the Military Tools Product.
+contains a Python toolbox and supporting files.
+It also contains a Python package to install the Military Tools toolbox as a system toolbox in ArcGIS Pro.This toolbox is one component that is a part of the Military Tools product.

 ![screenshot of tools](m-t-g-t_screenshot_600x400.png)